heetdonda/vsdRiscvSoc/README.md

 # Task 2 — Proving RISC-V Toolchain Setup (Run, Disassemble, Decode)

 # This repository is part of the VSD RISC-V SoC Workshop.
-In Task 2, the goal is to prove that the RISC-V toolchain is correctly installed and functional on the local machine.
+In Task 2, the aim is to demonstrate that the RISC-V toolchain is properly installed and working on the local system.

 ## The following steps were performed: -
 - Compiled 4 unique C programs using `riscv64-unknown-elf-gcc`